azproduction/relocating-to-berlin/README.md

 Trivia:
 * Some ISPs throttle your connection if you reach several Gigabytes a day
-* Traffic shaping is applied especially for file-sharing (don't do it, they'll catch you)
+* Traffic shaping is applied especially for file-sharing
+* In Germany File-sharing / Torrenting is heavily monitored by entertainment companies and you can expect a letter from a lawyer if they catch you
 * Most contracts come together with telephone (landline), for cable providers with private television, and sometimes with mobile contracts (choose cheaper options if you don't need it)
 * Cable providers lure you with high connection speeds, have two-year contracts, but unreliable networks (packet loss and slower speeds from time to time)
 * Order by internet, shops and hotline employees get a bonus if you sign and thus have a conflict of interest.